coatespt/cursor-twitter/SESSION_NOTES.md

 Detecting language on the fly isn't even a starter.
 It's dog slow.

+Clustering by English here is mostly about removing the noise for demo purposes.
+In a commercial implementation you could probably have the language algorithm applied by a many core processor that could keep up with the firehose.

+- 5000/second/32 cores = 156/second, which is about what I'm doing on one core on a ten year old machine.
+So yes, one 32 core processor could apply the language algoritm to the entire firehose.

 ## Language Imbalance in Clusters

 At some settings, 100% of the clusters appear to be in Spanish (or maybe some Portuguese).
 At other settings English Tweets show up better.